-An expression of the fiery energy of the sun and the royal blood, the ruby has been a symbol or nobility and royalty for as long as there are records about this beautiful stone.
+An expression of the fiery energy of the sun and the royal blood, the ruby has been a symbol or nobility and royalty for as long as there are records of this beautiful stone.
 The captivating ruby has been used to inspire passion, devotion, to bring prosperity and protection, as well as keep one healthy and beautiful.

 The ruby is mentioned several times in the Bible, is called "the king of precious stones" in India and was used by warriors in Burma to make them invincible.
 It is believed that ruby brings peace and success to the one who wears it.
 That is a lot of power for one stone, isn't it?

 The ruby is without a doubt, a very beautiful stone.
 The most obvious visual characteristic of the ruby is its intense, rich red color with a deep hint of blue.
 This is the most desired and valued color for a ruby (which comes in different shades of red).

 For hundreds of years, Myanmar (the modern day Burma) was the main source of deep red rubies.
 Today ruby also comes from India, Thailand, Cambodia, Nepal, Vietnam, Pakistan, Macedonia, and even Greenland.

 Most of the rubies on the market are treated to enhance their color; a genuine ruby in a deep rich color, like the famous Myanmar ruby, is relatively rare and commands high fees.